Ibrahim ibn Adham: Life

-Ibrahim's family was either from Persian nobles of the region or from Arab origins from Kufa in what is now Iraq.
-He was born in Balkh, now in Afghanistan.
-According to some historians he was maternally descended from the 2nd Rashid caliph Umar.
+Ibrahim was born in Balkh, in present-day Afghanistan.
+Historical and academic sources establish that his family was of Arab descent, tracing their lineage to the tribes of Banu Tamim or Banu Ijl, having migrated from Kufa to settle in the region.
+In Sufi hagiographies, he is widely celebrated as the ruler or king of Balkh who dramatically renounced his throne to pursue a life of asceticism.
+According to traditional accounts, he was maternally descended from the second Rashidun caliph, Umar.

 Accounts of Ibrahim's life are recorded by medieval authors such as ibn Asakir and Muhammad al-Bukhari.

-Ibrahim was born into the Arab community of Balkh as the king of the area in around 730 CE, but he abandoned the throne to become an ascetic.
-He received a warning from God through Khidr, who appeared to him twice and abdicated his throne to take up the ascetic life in Syria.
-Having migrated around 750 CE, he lived the rest of his life semi-nomadic, often travelling as far south as Gaza.
+In Sufi hagiographies, Ibrahim is widely celebrated as the ruler of Balkh who dramatically abandoned his throne to become an ascetic.
+Legend states he received a warning from God through Khidr, who appeared to him twice, prompting him to abdicate and take up an ascetic life in Syria.
+Migrating around 750 CE, he lived the rest of his life as a semi-nomad, often traveling as far south as Gaza.
 Ibrahim abhorred begging and worked tirelessly for his livelihood, frequently grinding grain or tending orchards.
-In addition, he is also said to have engaged in military operations on the border with Byzantium and his untimely death is supposed to have occurred on one of these naval expeditions.
+He is also recorded as having engaged in military operations on the border with Byzantium, and his death is said to have occurred during one of these naval expeditions.

-Legend states his earliest spiritual master was a Christian monk named Simeon.
-Ibrahim then recounted his dialogue with Simeon in his writings:
+Sufi hagiographies often recount Ibrahim's encounters with various figures who imparted moral lessons on his path to asceticism.
+One such celebrated dialogue occurred with a Christian monk named Simeon, from whom Ibrahim drew a lesson in spiritual endurance.
+Ibrahim recounted this encounter to illustrate the value of persistence: